Barnold8/Personal-Portfolio/README.md

 This module centered on group work and included a singular assignment sourced from Capital One.
 Our group consisted of seven members, although only four were consistently active throughout the majority of the project.
 The project involved developing a smart receipt analyzer—a phone application that performs OCR on receipts, sends the extracted information to an API, and uses categorization techniques to accurately categorize items.
 It then performs statistical analysis on the receipts to help users better manage their budgets.
 The results of the statistical analysis were presented to users through [information visualization](https://en.wikipedia.org/wiki/Data_and_information_visualization) and interactive components.

 We managed this project using sprints and conducted team meetings after every two sprints.
+Every other meeting included the same assigned Capital One employee each time to discuss progress and ask questions in regards to what is expected of the software.
 Each member had specific roles.

 My specific contributions included:
 - Creating a RESTful API in Python using Flask.